Mbed-TLS/mbedtls/docs/getting_started.md

 1. Allocate an operation structure (`psa_hash_operation_t`) to pass to the hash functions.
 1. Initialize the operation structure to zero or to `PSA_HASH_OPERATION_INIT`.
 1. Call `psa_hash_setup()` to specify the hash algorithm.
-1. Call `psa_hash_update()` one or more times, passing the whole message or a fragment of the message on each call.
+1. Call `psa_hash_update()` with the message to encrypt.
+You may call this function multiple times, passing successive fragments of the message on successive calls.
 1. Call `psa_hash_finish()` to calculate the hash, or `psa_hash_verify()` to compare the computed hash with an expected hash value.

-This example shows how to calculate the `SHA-256` hash of a message:
+This example shows how to calculate the SHA-256 hash of a message:
 ```c
     psa_status_t status;
     psa_algorithm_t alg = PSA_ALG_SHA_256;